 The Britannia Mine Museum is an award-winning museum and national historic site located on the grounds of what was once the largest copper mine in the entire British Empire.

-Visitors can soak in the history, ride a train through an underground tunnel and even pan for gold as they experience life first-hand in one of the last remaining gravity-fed mills in North America.
+Visitors can soak in the history, ride a train through an underground tunnel, and even pan for gold as they experience life first-hand in one of North America’s last remaining gravity-fed mills.